Before you hire a publicist, make sure you know how they differ from PR consultants because there’s a confusing overlap

 Publicists learn their trade on the job.
 There is no barrier to entry and no academic underpinning for what they do.
 By contrast, while there is similarly no barrier to entry, it’s possible to study public relations up to higher degree level – there are even MBA courses.
 Consequently, there are professors of public relations and thousands of alumni from these courses.

 By contrast, PRs who have formally studied their trade (buyers note: this is not obligatory) will be clear from the start in explaining that the media is but one of several channels through which to communicate.
 They will often advise you to change what you’re doing before you even start thinking about communication.
 When they do, they should be channel-neutral in the advice they give you, having first listened carefully to your issues and requirements.
-They should have heard of the Barcelona Principles and be focussed on outcomes rather than outputs from their work.
+They should be familiar with AMEC and its Measurement Maturity Mapper, and be focussed on outcomes rather than outputs from their work.

 There are plenty of publicists out there doing great work and providing valuable services to their clients.
 Some clearly have no idea what they’re doing.
 Either way, many working in PR are tired of publicity being conflated with PR.
 A good starting point would be for the PR industry trade bodies to be a lot more discriminating over who they grant membership to.
 And they could also do a great deal more to educate the market on the differences.